In Virginia, it’s illegal for any person under the age of 21 to consume, purchase, or possess alcohol.

 During this time, you will have to submit to regular alcohol and drug testing and complete educational courses, community service, and whatever else the judge orders.

-However, this is very different from expungement, and the charge itself will still show up as dismissed on background checks.
+However, this is very different from expungement, and the charge itself may still show up as dismissed on background checks.

 To qualify for an expungement you must have been found not guilty, or the prosecutor must have dropped the case against you.

 Additionally, you must prove in court that having the charge on your record would impact your life in such a way that it would amount to what the law calls “manifest injustice.”